-Our first stop on the tour was at the Nowa Huta Museum.
+Our first stop on the 24 hours in Krakow tour was at the Nowa Huta Museum.
 This museum is dedicated to life in communist Poland.
 Even the building itself is a part of history.
 It was once a movie theater built in communist times.
 Movie theaters in communist times were often very fancy because they were supposed to be like palaces for the common people.

 One of the exhibitions in the museum shows what a typical living room would have looked like in communist Poland.
 My guide, whom I shall call Joanna, grew up in Poland during the communist period, and she said that almost everyone’s living room would have looked something like this.
 Individuality was discouraged under the communist period.

 Someone should make a miniseries about an interior decorator trying to make a living in communist Poland.
 It would be a true story of triumph over adversity.